robertsbd/benjamin-data/_posts/2025-01-18-my-business-stack.md

 ## The Stack

 ### Office Productivity
-The only piece of software I a have a life-long commitment to is Emacs.
-And woth Org-mode it becomes super-powered Emacs.
+The only piece of software I have a life-long commitment to is Emacs.
+And with Org-mode it becomes super-powered Emacs.
 It serves as my all-in-one solution for note-taking, task management, project tracking, development, and more.
 Emacs truly minimizes my reliance on multiple subscription services.

 For standard office productivity tasks, I use Microsoft Office.
 While LibreOffice is a solid Open Source alternative, Microsoft Office’s ubiquity ensures ease of interoperability with clients.